krpfeiffer/push-to-another-repository/README.md

 The name of the repository to copy files to, E.g. `push-files-to-another-repository`

 ### `destination-branch` (argument) [optional]
 The branch name for the destination repository.
-Defaults to `master`.
+Defaults to `main`.

 ### `destination-directory` (argument) [optional]
 The directory in the destination repository to copy the source files into.
 Defaults to the destination project root.